Second MacDonald ministry: Foreign policy

-The Second Labour Government's achievements in social policy were, however, overshadowed by the government's failure to tackle the effects of the Great Depression, which left mass unemployment in its wake.
+Economic policy

+A number of progressive economic measures were also undertaken under Labour.
+The 1930 budget provided for largely increased expenditure, contained measures to prevent tax evasion, raised the standard rate of income tax as well as the surtax while making concessions to the smaller taxpayer.
+Changes were made to the taxation system that resulted in the poor paying less tax and the rich paying more, protective duties were reduced together with expenditure on armaments, while an extra graduated surtax on large incomes was applied and death duties on large estates increased.
+These measures, however, along with the government's numerous social reforms, were arguably overshadowed by the government's failure to tackle the effects of the Great Depression, which left mass unemployment in its wake.
+The cabinet had 3 potential options for tackling the Depression, including safeguarding the home markets via the imposition of a tariff on imports to Britain, big investment in public works to boost employment and raise tax revenues, or lowering the budget deficit via deflation while also reducing unemployment benefit.

 Spending on public works was accelerated, although this proved to be inadequate in dealing with the problem.
 By January 1930, 1.5 million people were out of work, a number which reached almost 2 million by June, and by December it topped 2.5 million.
 The Lord Privy Seal J. H. Thomas, who was put in charge of the problem of unemployment, was unable to offer a solution, while Margaret Bondfield also failed to come up with an imaginative response.
 Other members of the cabinet, however, put forward their own proposals for dealing with the Depression.